In some situations, the x360Recover appliance can be the core customer-facing component of the x360Recover solution.

 2. In the Settings page, click to expand each section that you want to update.

-- Return to the License Details page and click the Sync button to force the Appliance to resync with the licensing portal.
+If no licenses display, return to the License Details page and click the Sync button to force the appliance to resync with x360Recover Manager.

 3. Click the Email Notifications section to configure an email server and turn on email notifications.
 To configure an email server: